 |

-was truly astounded to receive a call from Jim H.
+to receive a call from Jim Hair.
+Congratulations

-Congratulations Jim and Allan for such a good idea and
+Jim and Allan for such a good idea and the hard

-in Wellington.
-Travelled a lot in NZ and other
+Wellington.
+I travelled a lot in NZ and other

 countries.
-Did the OE and travelled widely though
+Did the OE and in the early 1970’s

-have been very happily married for 30 years.
-One
+happily married for over 45 years.
+One beautiful

 Department.